 The reproduction or provocation test using a treadmill was implied as a possible functional evaluation method of clinical lumbar instability.

 Symptoms are mostly produced due to facet joint arthritis and spinal stenosis [Decrease in canal space]

-Symptom suggestive of nerve irritation or compression [ Numbness, heaviness of the legs, Pareasthesias or tingling senation may be present]
+Symptom suggestive of nerve irritation or compression [ Numbness, a heaviness of the legs, paraesthesias or tingling sensation may be present]

 Pseudoclaudication, a feature typical of spinal stenosis may be present.